ThunFjsch/RadioTelescope/README.md

 The user only interacts with the Hardware via the Client terminal app.
 There the Top left and Bottom Right positions are given for the desired scan position.
-After the Scan is complete the Client processes the data received from the Satelite dish to an Black and white, low res Image.
+After the Scan is complete the Client processes the data received from the Satellite dish to an Black and white, low res Image.

 ## Planned Components:
 - Magnetometer (HMC5883L) [Documentation](http://https://m.media-amazon.com/images/I/B1fYZAVkZFL.pdf)